NorthSeaWatch/honors-abm/README.md

 ├── .gitignore             # Files and directories to ignore in version control ├── README.md              # Project overview and documentation ├── requirements.txt       # Project dependencies
-├── venv/                  # Virtual environment (not tracked by Git) ├── src/                   # Code related to the simulation │   ├── agents/            # Ship and agent logic
+├── src/                   # Code related to the simulation │   ├── agents/            # Ship and agent logic
 │   │   └── ship.py        # Ship class